Pilaf: Pakistan

 In Pakistan, pulao, also romanized as pulāv, is a popular dish made with fragrant basmati rice cooked in a seasoned meat or bone broth.
 Typically non-spicy, it features tender pieces of meat, such as chicken, lamb, or beef, though vegetarian variations are also popular.
 As with Afghan cuisine, Kabuli pulav is a staple dish in Pakistan, especially in the western regions.
 This variation of pulav is often adorned with sliced carrots, almonds, and raisins fried in a sweet syrup, adding a unique touch of sweetness and texture to the dish.

 Bannu Beef Pulao, also known as Bannu Gosht Pulao, is a traditional and popular variation of pulav recipe hailing from the Bannu district of the Khyber Pakhtunkhwa province in Pakistan.
 The dish is made with beef, basmati rice, and a blend of local spices, resulting in a flavor profile characteristic of the region.
 The beef is first cooked in a separate preparation known as Beef Yakhni, made using a combination of salt, ginger, garlic, onions, and garam masala.
 This broth enhances the flavor and ensures the meat is tender.
 The rice is then combined with the cooked beef, allowing the flavors to meld together.
 This delicacy is often served during special occasions and family dinners and is a staple of the Pashtun culinary tradition.

 Pulao is popular in all parts of Pakistan, but the cooking style can vary slightly in other parts of the country.
 It is prepared by Sindhi people of Pakistan in their marriage ceremonies, condolence meetings, and other occasions.

 Romania

 Romanian style pilaf is often more watery in consistency, more akin to congee, and uses chicken breast meat along with chopped red peppers, onion, and carrot.

 Levant

 Traditional Levantine cooking includes a variety of Pilaf known as "Maqlubeh", known across the countries of the Eastern Mediterranean.
-The rice pilaf which is traditionally cooked with meat, eggplant, tomatoes, potatoes, and cauliflower also has a fish variety known as "Sayyadiyeh", or the Fishermen's Dish.
+The rice pilaf which is traditionally cooked with meat, eggplant, tomatoes, potatoes, and cauliflower also has a fish variety known as "sayadieh", or the Fishermen's Dish.